eggheadio/eggheadio-course-notes/manage-complex-tic-tac-toe-game-state-in-react-dddda3f8/notes/04-react-stateful-grid-data-using-a-reducer.md

 <TimeStamp start="0:00" end="0:06">

 The main goal of this lesson is to make our `grid` stateful and update when we clicked on cells in our game.
 </TimeStamp>

 <TimeStamp start="0:07" end="0:10">

 We will be using React's `useReducer` hook.
-You can find documentation of this hook [here] (https://reactjs.org/docs/hooks-reference.html#usereducer)
+You can find documentation of this hook [here](https://reactjs.org/docs/hooks-reference.html#usereducer)

 </TimeStamp>

 <TimeStamp start="0:11" end="0:31">

-We start by creating the initial state of the component and a reducer function toi accept current state and the action and return the next state.
+We start by creating the initial state of the component and a reducer function to accept current state and the action and return the next state.

 The code should look like this: